AI Agents

 This is the part most writing about AI agents gets wrong.

-The current market direction for AI agent tool connectivity is MCP (Model Context Protocol).
-MCP is a standardised interface that allows agents to connect to data sources and tools in a consistent way.
+The current market direction for AI agent tool connectivity is MCP (Model Context Protocol) — a standardised interface that allows agents to connect to data sources and tools in a consistent way.
 The case for MCP is real: standardisation, interoperability, and a growing ecosystem of compatible connectors.
+The case is also built entirely on demonstrations.

-The counter-finding from operating this skill in continuous production: MCP connections degrade under real workload in ways that do not appear in demonstrations.
+The counter-finding from operating the reconciliation skill in continuous production: MCP connections degrade under real workload in ways that do not appear in demonstrations.

 The protocol adds overhead to every tool call.
 That overhead accumulates in the context window.
-Over a complex multi-step run (and a reconciliation that crosses three source systems is exactly that), the context window fills with protocol scaffolding: metadata, intermediate results, connection state.
-Until the agent's reasoning quality degrades.
+Over a complex multi-step run — and a reconciliation that crosses three source systems is exactly that — the context window fills with protocol scaffolding: metadata, intermediate results, connection state.
+The agent's reasoning quality degrades.
 Not the protocol performance itself.
 The reasoning.

-CLI tool wrappers do not accumulate protocol overhead.
+CLI tool wrappers do not do this.
 A CLI wrapper takes a specific command and returns clean structured data.
 No protocol scaffolding.
 No context overhead.
 The agent calls the tool, gets the data, and reasons with it.

 CLI tool wrappers outperform MCP connections in production AI agents on every metric that matters: speed, stability, cost per run, and ease of debugging when something goes wrong.

-This is not a theoretical preference.
-It is the result of six months of continuous production operation.
-It is also counter-intuitive enough that most build teams discover it only after deploying MCP-based connections and beginning to see the degradation.
-Most connect the degradation to the AI reasoning quality rather than the architecture choice.
+This is counter-intuitive enough that most build teams discover it only after deploying MCP-based connections and beginning to see the degradation.
+Most connect the degradation to AI reasoning quality rather than the architecture choice.
 By that point, they have built against the wrong foundation.

 Six months of production: what zero failures actually looks like